 Prepares the classroom teacher to give leadership within the school community in the designing of instruction and curriculum through alignment to standards and assessment that focus on developing 21st century skills, increasing student understanding, and moving students to higher levels of critical thinking at all grade levels.
 An exploration of innovative use of time and space, global perspectives, and curriculum mapping provides a new curricular approach for teachers as they lead their school colleagues to examine curriculum choices and to prepare students for the challenges of the future.

-5133 - Assessment, Accountability & Student Learning - 3 credit hours

-Students will examine the construction of criterion-referenced and norm-referenced testing instruments administered to Kentucky students.
+5133 - Assessment, Accountability & Student Learning - 3 credit hours instruments administered to Kentucky students.
 Addresses how teachers analyze and use test results to improve student performance.
 Students will develop assessments using state testing formats, formative and summative assessments.